Sardine Run Cintsa

 5m - 15m

 | Open Water

 The Sardine Run is an annual migration of sardines up the East Coast of South Africa from the Southern Cape to Kwa-Zulu Natal, where the fish spawn.
 They follow a cooler than usual counter-current which passes close in-shore and there is an array of marine predators ready to meet them, from thousands of Cape Gannets, huge pods of Common Dolphins, several shark species, such as Dusky sharks and Copper sharks all the way up to the impressive Brydes Whales.
-We will spend five days at sea, following the incredible marine action and getting you into position to experience the sardine bait balls from the boat or in the water, where you will witness birds, dolphins, sharks and whales all working together feeding off the bait balls.
-We will have one rest day where we also include an activity from a local service provider: this could be a quad bike trip, a game drive, a cultural tour, zip-lining or a number of other active or relaxing options.
+We will spend five days at sea, following the incredible marine action and getting you into position to experience the sardine bait balls from the boat or in the water, where you will witness birds, dolphins, sharks, and whales all working together feeding off the bait balls.
+We will have one rest day where we also include an activity from a local service provider: this could be a quad bike trip, a cultural tour, zip-lining, or a number of other active or relaxing options.

 During this time of the year, the Humpback whales migrate up the coast and they can be spotted daily, moving in pairs or small family groups.
 Southern Right whales can also be seen occasionally, but it is the Brydes whales that really get involved with the sardines and it’s an incredible spectacle to witness a Brydes whale engulfing a bait ball in a single mouthful.
 We also see Bottle-nosed Dolphins and have also seen the shy Humpbacked Dolphins near the shore.
 Aside from the Cape Gannets, there are several other bird species that have been spotted: African Penguins, Cormorants, Yellow-nosed Indian Albatross, Sub-Antarctic Skuas to name a few.